Hironori-Sushiki-S11/RSA-2048-Collapse-S11/AI_EVIDENCE_GATED_EVALUATION_PROTOCOL.md

 4. Has any `NOT ASSESSED` been converted into a low rating?
 5. Has any finite claim been converted into a universal claim?
 6. Has any new comparison appeared?
-7. Has RSA or another external benchmark been reintroduced without evidence?
+7. Has any new external benchmark, comparison problem, or application been introduced without validated evidence or explicit separation from the original research object?
 8. Has any reported result been rewritten as independently verified?
 9. Has the final summary introduced a judgment not present in the Claim-State Table?